chuang16/CS5805-Final-Project/README.md

 ### 3) Run 'CS5805 Final Project.ipynb'

 Code will create 'runs' folder where results can be viewed.
-It is recommended to delete this folder each time the project is ran to save storage space.
+It is recommended to delete this folder before each time you run the project to save storage space.

 It will also create a 'pixelated-images' folder where images are applied with face pixalization.